Whenever traveling to the beautiful city of Cape Town is brought up, unfortunately the number one concern is safety. Is Cape Town dangerous?

 ✔ Another common scam is people acting like they need assistance on the side of the road and asking a driver to stop and help.
 Don’t stop and help, but instead drive to a public place and call the police to assist them.

 ✔ When you park your car, be sure to lock your doors and keep all valuables out of sight.
-Many parking lots and streets have “car guards,” who watch the cars while the owners are away.
+In many parking lots and streets of Cape Town you will see “car guards,” who watch the cars while the owners are away.
 They usually wear a green or yellow vest and will expect a tip of R2-R10 (less than $1) when you return to your car.

 This type of service is considered a job and helps car guards to survive, so it is good practice to pay them and contribute to the local economy.

 4. Going Out In Cape Town At Night

 Cape Town has an incredible nightlife scene that is an essential part of life in the Mother City.

 Cape Town is known, in comparison to Johannesburg, as being more relaxed and with a better work-life balance.
 There is always something happening in this popular city.
 Every day of the week.
 Great bars, live music, DJs, and countless happy hours.